sourceplusplus/interface-jetbrains/docs/markdown/01-introduction/06-configure-source-plugin.md

 Note: Before closing the environment settings make sure to click the "Apply" button to save all changes.

+# Add Integration

+Once you have an environment created you will need to add integration(s) before you're able to anything interesting with Source++.
+This is done by clicking the "Add Integration" button, which will display several dialogs that must be filled in to establish a connection with an available integration (e.g. Apache SkyWalking).

 # Create/Assign Application

 ![](../../images/plugin/Status%20Connected.png)